akruszewski/gibl/manuscript/appendices.md

 ## Appendix C: Text editor

 Writing is important.
 We mostly used DrRacket as a text editor, to write our code.
-In this appendix we will write procedures that will act as a line editor - a simplified text editor in which each editing command - designated by the user - applies to one or more complete lines of text.
+In this appendix, we will write procedures that will act as a line editor - a simplified text editor in which each editing command - designated by the user - applies to one or more complete lines of text.

 The structure `ed` contains a buffer and a position: